sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 At this point, we do not have to explain why fully relying on manual testing is a bad.
 Unfortunately, it is common to see development teams mostly relying on manual tests in their quality assurance processes.
-Often, these teams also have a small amount of system tests.
+Often, these teams also have a small number of system tests.
 Not because they believe on the efficiency of system tests, but because the system was so badly designed, that unit and integration tests are just impossible to be done.
 We will discuss design for testability in future chapters.